-Annually, OCTA reviews the M2 program assumptions and updates the cash flows and Next 10 assumptions as needed based on changes to the revenue forecast.
+Annually, OCTA reviews the M2 program assumptions and updates the cash flows and Next 10 assumptions as needed based on changes to the revenue forecast and project cost and schedule updates.
 As a result of a lower revenue forecast and the potential of higher costs in the near term as it relates to freeway delivery, staff prepared an updated 2018 Next 10 Plan.
-The updated 2018 Next 10 Plan was approved by the Board at the September 10, 2018 meeting.
-On November 6, 2018, California voters rejected the gas tax repeal, preserving SB 1 which stabilizes state external revenue and provides for reduced risk to the Next 10 deliverables.
+The updated 2018 Next 10 Plan was approved by the Board at the September 10, 2018, meeting.

-The PMO will review the cash flow assumptions following the 2019 sales tax forecast to determine if changes are needed.
+The PMO will review the cash flow assumptions following the 2019 sales tax forecast along with updated project cost and schedule assumptions to determine if changes are needed.
 A staff update will be provided to the Board in the fall.